BitcoinDesign/Guide/guide/getting-started/hardware.md

 ## ATMs

 A Bitcoin ATM (Automated Teller Machine) allows users to purchase or sell bitcoin for cash or with debit cards.
-These machines are usually bound to local money transmitting laws and regulations, such as KYC (Know Your Customer) and anti-money laundering regulations.
+These machines are usually bound to local money transmitting laws and regulations, such as KYC (Know Your Customer) and AML (anti-money laundering) regulations.
 More on [Wikipedia](https://en.wikipedia.org/wiki/Bitcoin_ATM).

 {% include picture.html
    image = "/assets/images/guide/getting-started/hardware/atm.jpg"